 As all abstractions of reality, the equations and algorithms of the ediblecity package present some limitations.
 One limitation is the use of GIS layers to create scenarios and estimate indicators, which is intrinsically in two dimensions, and sometimes 2.5 dimensions, since we consider the height of buildings.
 This prevents from considering other urban agriculture solutions that are relevant such as vertical farming.
 To consider vertical solutions, the ediblecity package should include 3D calculations.

 Another limitation is the subset of indicators chosen; this is, as we said, a choice.
 Other indicators might be chosen instead or added to the current subset.
 Hopefully, the ediblecity package will be well received by the community of R scientists and other developers will add new indicators to fulfill their own needs.
 Indeed, this is one of the main advantages of open-source software.

+Likewise, we opted to only choose indicators to estimate the benefits of urban agriculture.
+However, urban agriculture has also some drawbacks that could be measured.
+Certainly, various research studies have drawn attention to a range of concerns within the realm of urban agriculture (UA).
+For instance, Graefe et al. (2019) emphasized the issue of heavy metal presence in cultivated plants, while Perrin et al. (2015) discussed the improper use of pesticides and fertilizers.
+These factors not only pose threats to both the environment and human well-being but also bring into focus the need for sustainable practices.
+In a similar vein, (Whittinghill et al., 2016) shed light on the dual nature of rooftop gardens.
+While they are effective in mitigating runoff, they can also contribute to nutrient runoff, especially when compared to extensive green roofs.
+This has implications for the quality of runoff water, underscoring the complexity of UA's environmental impacts.
+Moreover, beyond the potential environmental and health consequences, UA can also give rise to adverse social effects, as highlighted by Hawes et al. (2022).
+These repercussions, like the phenomenon of green gentrification, deserve careful consideration in the context of urban agriculture development.

 Use cases

+To replicate this section, apart from the ediblecity package, you will need to load the following packages in your R namespace using the function library(<package>):

+dplyr (1.1.2) (Wickham, François, et al., 2023)

+ggplot2 (3.4.2) (Wickham, 2016)

+knitr (1.42) (Xie, 2023)

+purr (1.0.1) (Wickham & Henry, 2023)

+tidyr (1.3.0) (Wickham, Vaughan, et al., 2023)

 Create scenarios of urban agriculture